 King Of The Night Time World: "Whoa!
 Whoa!
 Hello Tokyo!
 Does everybody feel alright?
 Alright!
 Well then, here's a song about the beautiful girls of Tokyo.
 Meet us in the ladies room!"

 Ladies Room: "Thank you!
 Domo!
 Domo Arigato.
 Here's a song about getting this place hot tonight.
 We're gonna get this place so hot, we're gonna have to call out...
 I think we're gonna have to call out the firehouse!"

 Firehouse: "Firehouse.
 Whoa!
 Okay!
 Okay!
 Here's a song about...
 I'm gonna shoot you with my..
 Love Gun!"

 Love Gun: "Alright!
 Alright!
 I want to tell ya, tonight is our last show in Tokyo.
 I want you to know, we love you.
 Now I want everybody to say Rock and roll!
 Rock and roll!
 Rock and roll!"
 Quality: Average AUD recording, some "dead-space" cuts between songs.

 Valencia, CA Set list: Notes: .
 Quality: .

-KISSMONSTER/The KissFAQ™ are unofficial & unsanctioned fan websites.
-Many images used under US code TITLE 17, CHAPTER 1, § 107, "Limitations on exclusive rights: Fair use."
-This site HAS a registered DMCA agent.
+The KissFAQ™/KISSMONSTER/KISS Concert History are unofficial & unsanctioned fan websites.
+Many images used under U.S. code TITLE 17, CHAPTER 1, § 107, "Limitations on exclusive rights: Fair use."
+This site has a registered DMCA agent.